 GST withholding regime

-Since 1 July 2018, if GST applies to the sale of a residential property, the buyer may be required to withhold the GST and pay it to the Australian Taxation Office (ATO) at settlement.
-A vendor’s A legal practitioner (lawyer) who sees clients and opens files to deal with their legal matters but usually does not appear in court.
-See also barrister. or conveyancer must advise a buyer if they are required to withhold GST (and the vendor’s conveyancer A document that sets out what a person wants to happen to their money and other property after they die. usually ask the vendor’s accountant to confirm this advice if the property is not an existing residential property).
+Since 1 July 2018, if GST applies to the sale of a residential property (usually because it is new or vacant land), the buyer may be required to withhold the GST and pay it to the Australian Taxation Office (ATO) at settlement.
+A vendor’s solicitor or conveyancer must advise a buyer if they are required to withhold GST (and the vendor’s conveyancer will usually ask the vendor’s accountant to confirm this advice if the property is not an existing residential property).

 A buyer can be penalised for not withholding GST.
-As it is the buyer’s obligation to remit GST directly to the ATO, if there is any doubt in the buyer’s conveyancer’s mind about whether GST should be withheld at settlement, the conveyancer should apply to the Commissioner for a An opinion given by the Australian Taxation Office to an individual taxpayer.
-The ruling is binding on the ATO, so if the taxpayer acts according to the opinion, the ATO cannot take the taxpayer to court if the opinion later turns out to be wrong..
+As it is the buyer’s obligation to remit GST directly to the ATO, if there is any doubt in the buyer’s conveyancer’s mind about whether GST should be withheld at settlement, the conveyancer should apply to the Commissioner for a private ruling.